How High Does a Roof Parapet Need to Be?

 Here are several solutions if you find yourself in a situation where your parapet does not meet the fall protection height requirement.

 1. Raise the Parapet Height with a Railing

 This is the simplest solution.
 If you can penetrate your roof parapet, there are several roof parapet railing solutions.

 2. Install a Non-Penetrating Full-Height Railing

-If penetrating the outside of the wall is not an option, a freestanding, non-penetrating railing can be used to keep people back to from the roof edge.
-Find out more about KeeGuard, our non-penetrating roof railing.
+If penetrating the outside of the wall is not an option, a freestanding, non-penetrating roof railing can be used to keep people back to from the roof edge.

 3. Use Temporary Parapet Railing Clamps to Build a Railing

 If you only require temporary access to a roof with a lower parapet, then parapet clamps are a cost-effective option.
-The clamps are designed to clamp onto the roof parapet.
+They are designed to clamp onto the roof parapet.
 The railing is then formed by inserting 2x4s between the clamps to form a safe, temporary barrier.
-Click here to find out more about temporary parapet railing brackets.

 Whatever the situation you find yourself in, reach out to our safety experts.
 They can recommend products and solutions to help you understand the benefits of the different parapet railing solutions that are available.